Feds Bust Terrifying Chinese Operation That Stalked Dissidents, Harassed Them Into Leaving U.S.

 Authorities say the arrests are in connection with operation “Fox Hunt,” which China describes as an “anti-corruption” campaign to bring fugitives back to China but which U.S. officials say is “not the whole story and oftentimes it simply isn’t true.”
 Five Chinese nationals involved in the operation on both the East and West Coasts were arrested but officials say three more suspects successfully fled to China.

-According to the criminal complaint unsealed in Brooklyn federal court on Wednesday, the eight people involved are Zhu Feng, Hu Ji, Li Minjun, Hongru Jin, Zhu Yong, Michael McMahon, Rong Jing, and Zheng Congying.
+According to the criminal complaint unsealed in Brooklyn federal court on Wednesday, the eight people involved are Zhu Feng, 64; Hu Ji, 45; Li Minjun, 64; Hongru Jin, 30; Zhu Yong, Michael McMahon, 53; Rong Jing, 38; and 24-year-old Zheng Congying.
 The individuals, who have all been charged with conspiracy to act as an illegal agent of a foreign government, conspired to work on behalf of China in an “international campaign to threaten, harass, surveil, and intimidate,” the complaint says.
 Six of them also face charges of conspiring to commit interstate and international stalking.

 Assistant Attorney General for National Security John Demers said the FBI operation “turned foxhunt on its head” and that the ”hunters became the hunted.”